 Gain Experience and Help Others

-Volunteering is a great way to gain experience and build friendships and networks while in Athens.
-CYA is also a Bonner Approved study abroad program, which means Bonner Leaders & Scholars are able to satisfy their required community service through study abroad at CYA in Greece.
+Participating in an internship or volunteering is a powerful way to gain professional experience, deepen cultural understanding, and build friendships and networks while in Athens.
+CYA is also a Bonner-Approved study abroad program, which means Bonner Leaders & Scholars can fulfill their required community service while studying abroad at CYA in Greece.

-Opportunities for volunteering cover many different areas, including: refugee aid, soup kitchens, environmental groups, animal welfare, special needs education, film and theater, writing and editing, libraries, museums, art galleries, kindergartens, marketing and advertising, and various non-profit organizations.
+Options for internships, volunteering, and research span a wide range of fields, including: refugee aid, soup kitchens, environmental groups, animal welfare, special needs education, film and theater, writing and editing, libraries, museums, art galleries, marketing and advertising, non-profit organizations, and research centers at local universities.

 Volunteering Organizations